 Australian Mesothelioma Registry (AMR)

-The AMR collects information on all new cases of mesothelioma diagnosed since July 2010 from the state and territory cancer registries to which notification of mesothelioma is mandatory.
+The AMR collects information on all new cases of mesothelioma diagnosed since July 2010 from state and territory cancer registries to which notification of mesothelioma is mandatory.

-Patients diagnosed with mesothelioma who consent to being involved in the AMR’s asbestos exposure assessment are sent questionnaires to record their residential and occupational history and whether they have undertaken any tasks outside their paid work which may have resulted in exposure to asbestos.
+Patients diagnosed with mesothelioma who consent to being involved in the AMR’s asbestos exposure assessment are sent a questionnaire to record their residential and occupational history, and whether they have undertaken any tasks outside their paid work that may have resulted in exposure to asbestos.

-The main aims of the AMR are:
+Objectives of the AMR include: